 I am not going to talk about the outside of the grill as I am sure you have seen the Weber quality up close yourself by now.
 (I should have touched on the painted finish here)

-The inside is a different story.
 With the grates and heat deflectors removed looking into the body you notice the large opening in the bottom with all 4 sides angling into the hole.
 The next thing that caught my eye was the thick cast aluminum that the grill body is made from.
 While it may take longer for this grill to heat up in cold weather it will provide a more even heat.
 (This has held true.
 Even on the coldest most windy days there is just a slight variation in performance)

 Now I notice the burners and ignition bar cleanly bolted into the aluminum body.
 They appear to be very high quality parts and easy to remove and replace if something were to fail.
 From the looks of it this grill is built to last for as long as you want it to.

-The heat deflectors: on this grill there are 3 even though it only has 2 burners it is a little misleading if you just glance at it but they serve a purpose.
+On this grill there are 3 even though it only has 2 burners it is a little misleading if you just glance at it but they serve a purpose.
 The 3 deflectors are narrow and taller then on the low end grills I have become used to.
 This makes it more difficult for the food drippings to stick to them preventing rust.
 (After 2 years they are beginning to rust) They are also placed so that when the grease drips it hits the flame and flares for a second instead of pooling and burning longer.
 It is a very nice clean setup that makes for a little different grilling experience.

-The Grilling Grates: These are cast iron porcelain coated grates with wide flat surfaces.
+These are cast iron porcelain coated grates with wide flat surfaces.
 This particular model includes a center section that is removable with a pan made from the same material that can be dropped in.
 It is an interesting feature but it takes up a lot of room on this small grill.
 I have never had good experiences with these type of grates even though they appear to be a higher quality I do not know how long they will last.
 (These grates are still in great condition) To be fair the grates, heat deflectors and the burners have a five year warranty.
 In time I will replace these with some stainless grates for now I like to use the grill as it was meant to be used.

-Under the grill: This particular grill does not have a door on the front of the bottom instead it has a panel that can be lifted out.
+This particular grill does not have a door on the front of the bottom instead it has a panel that can be lifted out.
 This is the only part that I really feel like Weber cheaped out when building this grill.
 That being said, this panel will probably last forever.

 Behind the panel you have access to the drip tray and drip pan.
 The drip tray covers the entire lower portion of the grill and has a nice steep slope allowing the grease to run into a disposable aluminum pan.
 This is by far the nicest set up for the bottom of a grill I have ever seen and is very easy to remove and clean.